jrletner/FE_Lectures/Lectures/Angular/10_16_25_Lecture/README.md

-# Student Practice Walkthrough – Angular Signals (Beginner Friendly)
+# Student Practice Walkthrough – Angular Signals Advanced

 ## Before You Start: What Are Signals?
 (Plain English)